Rishik00/CrossOCR/README.md

 2. Extract and display text from the images based on specific word searches.
 3. Experiment with various Optical Character Recognition (OCR) and Vision Language Models (VLM) to create an efficient solution.

-## Our Solution
+## Solution
-We've engineered an advanced image Retrieval-Augmented Generation (RAG) system that leverages three powerful models:
+The following is an image Retrieval-Augmented Generation (RAG) system that uses the following models:

 1. CLiP (OpenAI): For visual understanding and analysis
-2. LLama (Meta): For natural language processing and generation
-3. A custom ensemble of PaddleOCR, SentenceTransformers, and FAISS: For efficient text extraction and retrieval
+2. An ensemble of PaddleOCR, SentenceTransformers, and FAISS: For efficient text extraction and retrieval

 This innovative approach allows us to:
 - Answer complex questions related to image content